roblatour/certifiable/README.md

 # Certifiable (v1.0 January 2, 2025)

-Certifiable is a free open source command line program for Windows to generate code to assign a SSL Certificate PEM to a variable.
+Certifiable is a free open source command line program for Windows which generates code to assign a SSL Certificate PEM to a variable

-The following langages are supported for code generation: C++, Python, VB.net
+The following languages are supported for code generation: C++, Python, VB.net

 ## Download